 Again, this is more of a subcategory of massagers than anything else.
-The name is pretty self explanatory: for those who get the most muscle tightness or pain in their neck and shoulders, well, neck and shoulder massagers can help you with that.
+The name is pretty self explanatory: for those who get the most muscle tightness or pain in their neck and shoulders should get the top rated neck and shoulder massagers to help with that.
 They often look like high-tech or slightly bulky scarves or necklaces, which drape across the areas they massage.

 It might seem obvious, but such massagers are limited in what they can be used for.
 If you sometimes get neck pain, and your shoulders are a little tight, but you also want to tackle your hamstrings after your pickup basketball games, then a neck and shoulder model probably isn’t a good investment.
 You’d be much better served by something more versatile.

 On the other hand, neck and shoulder massagers are indeed great at what they do: neck and shoulders.
 So if that’s where your main problems reside, and you have no need for any other kinds of massages, then this could be the way to go.

 Portable Massage Table